-- 1. Use of tape recorders to record lectures [SEP] - 2.
+- 1. Use of tape recorders to record lectures. - 2.
 Time-and half for assignments, quizzes, and exams. - 3.
 Private rooms to reduce distractions during tests and exams - 4.
 Use of scratch blank paper during exams.
-The used/unused scratch paper must be submitted to the instructor at the end of the exam [57]
+The used/unused scratch paper must be submitted to the instructor at the end of the exam.

 Assistive Technology is any item, piece of equipment, software program, or product system that is used to increase, maintain, or improve an individual's functioning and independence.
 The purpose of assistance technology is to help enhance learning by capitalizing on one's strengths while modifying areas of difficulty.
-Different forms of educational assistive technology offered by the school include:
+Different forms of educational assistive technology available to the public: